quishqa/PyChEmiss/README.md

 conda config --add channels conda-forge
 ```

-To avoid conflicts during the Installation, we also recommend create a new environment to run `aas4wrf.py`:
+To avoid conflicts during the installation, we also recommend create a new environment to run `aas4wrf.py`:

 ```
 conda create --name aas4wrf